 It’s easy to prepare your own pumpkin seeds at home.
 So without further ado, gather your pumpkins and let’s get roasting!

-1. Slice in half and you’ll see all those precious seeds.
+- Slice the pumpkin in half lengthwise from top to bottom, this is perfect for smaller sugar pumpkins.
 If using a large carving pumpkin you’ll cut a circle about 2 – 3 inches away from and around the stem, remove top and scoop out seeds.

 How To Store Roasted Pumpkin Seeds

 Stored your roasted pumpkins seeds in an airtight container, they will keep for 1 – 2 months in the refrigerator, or at room temperature for 7 – 9 days.Print

 Roasted pumpkin seeds are a must when in season.
 They are so easy to make, nutritious and delicious!

 - Yield: Serves 4 1x